jongiddy/sublime-gidterm/README.md

 GidTerm supplies some useful key combinations that work in either view:
 - `Ctrl-Enter` to open and focus in the prompt panel
 - `Ctrl-Shift-Enter` to focus in the display window
-- `Ctrl-Shift-Backspace` to focus in the display window and close the prompt panel
 - `Ctrl-Shift-PageUp` and `Ctrl-Shift-PageDown` to focus in the display window and select the previous or next command respectively
 - `Ctrl-Shift-Insert` to insert the clipboard into the terminal with surrounding whitespace removed.
 To insert the clipboard without trimming whitespace, use `Ctrl-Shift-V` in the prompt panel or `Ctrl-V` in the display window.